 The Canary Islands

-While some cruises to Spain and Portugal do include the Canary Islands, if you want to maximise your time in this unique archipelago, it’s worth taking a dedicated cruise.
-These beautiful volcanic islands are incredibly diverse, and whether you want to experience their eye-opening culture, mouth-watering cuisine or sensational scenery, there’s something for everyone.
+While some cruises to Spain and Portugal include the Canary Islands, if you’d like to maximise your time in this unique archipelago, it’s worth taking a dedicated cruise.
+These beautiful volcanic islands are incredibly diverse, and whether you want to experience their eye-opening culture, mouth-watering cuisine, or sensational scenery, there’s something for everyone.

 If you’re looking to soak up some sun, the miles of soft sand on Fuerteventura’s coast will tick the box, while Tenerife’s rugged Anaga Mountains are ideal for hiking.
 History buffs will enjoy exploring Gran Canaria’s charming capital, while wine enthusiasts will be in their element touring vineyards in Lanzarote.
 Plus, the jagged cliffs and dense pine forest of La Palma will take your breath away!